ncherian/device-based-redirect/readme.txt

 == Frequently Asked Questions ==

+= Will this plugin work with plain permalinks? =
+No, this plugin requires the use of pretty permalinks.

 = Can I set different redirects for different pages? = Yes, you can configure page-specific redirects as well as custom URL redirects.